-- This drug has a black box warning.
-This is the most serious warning from the Food and Drug Administration (FDA).
-A black box warning indicates drug effects that may be dangerous.
+- This drug has boxed warnings.
+A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
+It alerts doctors and patients about drug effects that may be dangerous.

 - Serious breathing problems warning: This drug can increase your risk of life-threatening breathing problems.
 Seniors, people with lung problems, and people with other health problems may have a higher risk.

 - Alcohol, opioid, and other sedative-hypnotics warning: Taking this drug with alcohol, opioid drugs, and other sedative-hypnotic drugs can cause serious breathing problems.
 These can be fatal (cause death).